 Drugs and surgery

-- Blood loss may require oral iron.
+- Iron-deficiency anaemia may require oral iron.

 - Raised uric acid levels may require allopurinol.
 Treatment of hyperuricaemia and pyelonephritis protects renal function.